The whole story of "War and Peace" is almost an interweaving of the party (peace) and the battlefield.

 It was the first time Andre was on the battlefield.
 Among the countless soldiers who just wanted to escape, only Andre bravely raised the flag and led other people who had not lost their fighting spirit to attack the enemy together.

 He did not leave his banner until his "death".
-Although he was finally captured, Napoleon said he "dead beautifully".
+Although he was finally captured, Napoleon said he "died beautifully".

 When life was really threatened, he saw the vast and lofty sky above his head, the heroes he once worshiped, and everything he cared about became so insignificant, and he suddenly felt the beauty of life, He misses his father, his wife, and his sister, and the peaceful life he once had.